Manifolds

 The embedded manifold is a manifold $\mathcal M$ which is modelled explicitly specifying its embedding $\mathcal N$ in which the points and tangent vectors are represented.
 Most prominently is_point and is_vector of an embedded manifold are implemented to check whether the point is a valid point in the embedding.
 This can of course still be extended by further tests.
 ManifoldsBase.jl provides two possibilities of easily introducing this in order to dispatch some functions to the embedding.

-For the implicit case, your manifold has to be a subtype of the AbstractDecoratorManifold.
-Adding a method to the active_traits function for a manifold that returns an AbstractTrait IsEmbeddedManifold, makes that manifold an embedded manifold.
+For the implicit case, your manifold has to be a subtype of the AbstractDecoratorManifold and specifying the get_embedding_type makes that manifold an embedded manifold.
 You just have to also define get_embedding so that appropriate functions are passed on to that embedding.
+Which are passed on also depends on the AbstractForwardingType you specify.
 This is the implicit case, since the manifold type itself does not carry any information about the embedding, just the trait and the function definition do.

 Explicit case: the EmbeddedManifold